CodeCommodoreMEET/hdl-learning/README.md

 📅 Planned

-Up Next: Encoders, Counters, and SPI Protocol
+Next Up: Encoders, Counters, and I2C Protocol

-⚙️ My Toolkit
+⚙️ Tools I Use

-Icarus Verilog: For smooth simulations
+Icarus Verilog: For fast simulations
-GTKWave: To visualize my waveforms
+GTKWave: To see my waveforms
-VS Code: Where I bring my code to life
+VS Code: Where I code my magic

-📩 Connect With Me!
+📞 Connect With Me!
-Love VLSI?
-Got ideas or want to collab?
-Reach out—I’d love to chat!
+Let’s talk VLSI, share ideas, or team up!
+Click below to reach out:

-📧 Email me: hodarmeet99010@gmail.com
+📧 Email: hodarmeet99010@gmail.com
-Drop a message, and let’s geek out over digital design!
+Hit me up, and let’s dive into digital design together!

-Let’s build the future, one Verilog module at a time!
+Let’s create the future, one Verilog line at a time!